sanjanagoli/nuggets/IMPLEMENTATION.md

 ```c
 bool masterGame_movePartLoc(masterGame_t* mg, char id, int dx, int dy)
 ```
 Moves a participant by a given x and y value.
 If new location has nuggets then they are added to player's purse and consumed.
+If new location contains another participant switches the locations of the two participants.
+Adds points newly visible from new location to participant's overall visibility.
 Returns a bool representing if move was succesful.

 ```c
 bool masterGame_setPartLoc(masterGame_t* mg, char id, int dx, int dy)
 ```
 Sets a participants location to a given x and y value.
 If new location has nuggets then they are added to player's purse and consumed.
+Adds points newly visible from new location to participant's overall visibility.
 Returns a bool representing if move was succesful.

 ```c
 int masterGame_getPlayerCount(masterGame_t * mg)